telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 The difference between the trial and licensed version of the Telerik controls is built-in the assemblies themselves.
 You do not need license keys or activations.

-Once you have a licensed package, simply **follow the steps from the**.
+Once you have a licensed package, simply **follow the steps from the [Upgrade to a Newer Version of Telerik UI for ASP.NET AJAX section](#upgrade-to-a-newer-version-of-telerik-ui-for-aspnet-ajax) to delete the trial assemblies and replace them with the developer versions**.

 ## Upgrading Troubleshooting